iepathos/codingsamples/README.md

 # Coding Samples

-##Web Developer, Technical Editor and Information Technology Specialist
+##Web Developer and Technical Editor
 ### Glen Baker - iepathos@gmail.com
 Enthusiasm about open source, open data and open knowledge.
 Results-driven self-starter comfortable working independently and in a team environment.
 Self-motivated with a passion for learning new and improved techniques.